Enterprise-CMCS/cmcs-eregulations/README.md

 1. Navigate to project root
 2. If project is not already running locally, run `make local`
-3. For cypress run `make test.cypress` will run our cypress suite.
+3. For cypress run `make test.cypress`.
+This will run our cypress suite.
-4. For python unittest run `make python.pytest` will run our python unittest using pytest.
+4. For python unit tests, run `make test.pytest`.
+This will run our python unittest using pytest.
-5. For vitest run `make test.vitest` will run our vitest suite
+5. For vitest run `make test.vitest`.
+This will run our vitest suite.

 ## Working with assets